 The Term Loan bears interest, payable monthly, at (a) the LIBOR Rate plus 2.50% for any portion that is a LIBOR loan, or (b) the base rate plus 1.75% for any portion that is a base rate loan.
 The Term Loan is pre-payable at any time without penalty, and does not require amortization.
-For Fiscal 2021, the Company recognized \$5.9 million in interest expense related to the Term Loan and the Previous Term Loan.
+For Fiscal 2022, Fiscal 2021, and Fiscal 2020, the Company recognized \$2.3 million, \$5.9 million, and \$2.6 million, respectively in interest expense related to the Term Loan and Previous Term Loan.

-The Term Loan is secured by a first priority security interest in the Company's intellectual property, certain furniture, fixtures, equipment, and pledges of subsidiary capital stock, and a second priority security interest in the collateral securing the

-ABL Credit Facility on a first-priority basis.
-The Term Loan is guaranteed by each of the Company's subsidiaries that guarantee the ABL Credit Facility and shares substantially the same covenants as provided in the ABL Credit Facility.
+The Term Loan is secured by a first priority security interest in the Company's intellectual property, certain furniture, fixtures, equipment, and pledges of subsidiary capital stock, and a second priority security interest in the collateral securing the ABL Credit Facility on a first-priority basis.
+The Term Loan is guaranteed by each of the Company's subsidiaries that guarantees the ABL Credit Facility and contains substantially the same covenants as provided in the ABL Credit Facility.